 For advanced users like gamers, designers, and simulators, beefier DEDICATED graphics cards are needed.

-Graphics cards are one of the significant investments for any enthusiast PC builder.
+Graphics cards are significant investments for any enthusiast PC builder.

 In the case of a desktop, the only way to add a dedicated graphics card is via a PCIe x16 slot.
 Most graphics cards are designed to utilize 16 PCIe lanes, and thus they require the full PCIe x16 slot to function at their best capacity.